copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

 - `Secure`: This ensures the cookie is only sent over encrypted HTTPS connections.
 This prevents `man-in-the-middle` attackers from eavesdropping and stealing cookies during transmission. **Attacker cannot read the cookie in transit**.
 - `SameSite`: This attribute helps defeat `CSRF` (Cross-Site Request Forgery) attacks by controlling when cookies are sent with cross-site requests. **Attacker cannot use the cookie**.

-    - `SameSite=Lax` (Recommended default): Cookies are sent on same-site requests and top-level navigations (e.g., clicking a link from an email to your site).
+    - `SameSite=Lax` (Recommended default): Cookies are sent on same-site requests and top-level navigations GET to your site (e.g., clicking a link from an email or Google to your site).
 This provides a good balance of security and usability.
+CSRF is still possible for state-changing GET or some POST-via-redirect tricks, so still need server-side CSRF defenses.
     - `SameSite=Strict` (Maximum security): Cookies are only sent in a first-party context.
     - `SameSite=None`: Cookies are sent in all contexts, including third-party.
 This is sometimes necessary for cross-site features but must be paired with the Secure attribute.